 - Individualized instruction based on observation and understanding of a student’s learning styles and abilities

 Children’s Manor is a natural built laboratory for learning.
-In all of our programs, the focus of our curriculum consists of Practical Life, Sensorial, Language Arts, Mathematics, and Cultural Studies (including Geography, History, Science, Art, and Music).
-Our specialty classes consist of Yoga, Spanish, Library, and Computers.
+Our curriculum includes the areas of Practical Life, Sensorial, Language Arts, Mathematics, and Cultural Studies (including Geography, History, Science, Art, and Music) and our enrichment programs consist of Yoga, Spanish, Library, and Technology.
 Our Pre-Primary, Primary, and Honors/Kindergarten programs focus primarily on the internal construction of knowledge in our students, whereas our Lower Elementary and Upper Elementary Programs focus more on the “how” and “why” of learning.

-- The Montessori Approach succeeds because it draws its principles from the natural development of the child.
+- The Montessori Method succeeds because it draws its principles from the natural development of the child.

 - Children have a natural urge to explore, discover, and learn about the world around them.